Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Click your download button.

-Click on the report and then click on the mail icon.
+Click the report, then click the mail icon.

-Type in the email of the person you want to send your analytics to.
+Enter the email address of the person you want to send your analytics to.

 You may have to give Adobe Acrobat (or whatever program you’re using) permission to access your email.